25 Best Things To Do in Scotland

 Locals recommend wandering off the main routes to uncover cozy pubs, secluded gardens, and more secrets.
 For those seeking a thrill, try an evening ghost tour through the haunted underground vaults.
 It’s a local favorite for experiencing the city’s eerie past.

-The Best Things To Do in Scotland Will Keep You Coming Back
+You Won’t Get Enough of the Best Things To Do in Scotland

-For those planning their trip, timing your visit to Scotland depends on what you’re looking for—whether it's summer festivals or the serene beauty of winter.
-The best travel packages in Scotland can help you discover the perfect mix of well-known highlights and secret spots.
-And with so many hotels and other places to stay in Scotland, you'll always find the perfect base for your next adventure.
+When it comes to timing your visit to Scotland, it all depends on what you’re after—whether it’s summer festivals or the peaceful beauty of winter.
+Whenever you're ready, the best travel packages in Scotland will help you uncover the perfect mix of iconic highlights and hidden gems.

 Download Europe’s biggest travel marketplace to your phone to manage your entire trip in one place